 top of page

-From microloan programs to business development courses to $5,000 pitch competitions, the Enterprise Center at Pathstone is doing real work to support entrepreneurs—especially those who have been historically left out of the funding conversation.
+From microloan programs to business development courses and $5,000 pitch competitions, the Enterprise Center at Pathstone is making a significant impact.
+They support entrepreneurs, especially those historically excluded from funding conversations.

-In fact, they recently received $300,000 from the SBA to help small business owners in Buffalo and Rochester, NY.
+Recently, they received $300,000 from the SBA to help small business owners in Buffalo and Rochester, NY.
 And chances are, you qualify.

-In Episode 3 of Elevating Enterprise Podcast, we sat down with Yahaira Zapata, Deputy Director of Economic Development at the Enterprise Center at Pathstone, for what we’re calling a funding masterclass.
-She’s helped countless small businesses—from side hustlers to seasoned entrepreneurs—secure funding the right way.
-And her insights are a must-hear for anyone trying to grow strategically.
+In Episode 3 of Elevating Enterprise Podcast, we spoke with Yahaira Zapata, Deputy Director of Economic Development at the Enterprise Center at Pathstone.
+We had what we call a funding masterclass.
+Yahaira has aided countless businesses—from side hustlers to seasoned entrepreneurs—in securing funding the right way.
+Her insights are essential for anyone looking to grow strategically.

 Pause.

-Before you sign that loan agreement or swipe your business card, you need to ask yourself one question:
+Before clicking that loan agreement or using your business card, take a moment to reflect.
+Ask yourself:

 “Is this loan really setting me up for long-term success?”

-Because here’s the truth: Not all funding is good funding.
+Here’s the reality: Not all funding is good funding.

 🚫 The Real Risks Behind Quick Business Loans